mdxhassan/halal_stock_valuator/README.md

 - **Valuation Insights**: By incorporating DCF data, users can assess whether a stock is **undervalued**, **overvalued**, or **correctly valued**, providing actionable insights for investment decisions.
 - **Focused Niches**: There are limited datasets available that combine both financial performance and ethical status in one source, making this dataset a valuable tool for investors in Islamic finance or other ethical investment markets.

+There are two datasets.
+One of them is just the basic info about the stocks, and the other one is the basic info + financial data + valuation.
+The valuation dataset has valuation add the end of the name.

 ## Setup and Installation

 ### Prerequisites